Skiptrace (film): Plot

 Leslie informs Chan that their police captain, Tang, is now working with Wong.
 Chan and Connor sneak to the shipyard, Matador's criminal organization hideout.
-They witness Wong talking to "Matador" and being killed for his failure to bring back the phone.
+They witness Wong talking to Matador and being killed for his failure to bring back the phone.
 Attempting to rescue Samantha, the two are held captive by the criminal gang.
-"Matador" is revealed to be the supposedly deceased Yung.
+Matador is revealed to be the supposedly deceased Yung.
 Yung taunts Chan for choosing honor while the former chose power.
-Yung then reunites with his daughter Samantha at the room where he explains that he fake his death to focus on his criminal career.
+Yung then reunites with his daughter Samantha at the room where he explains that he faked his death to focus on his criminal career.
 Yung leaves Samantha locked up in a room.

 After a boat hits the cargo ship, the ship starts to slowly flood the compartments.
-Dasha arrives with help to rescue Chan and Connor with police arriving eventually also.
+Dasha arrives with help to rescue Chan and Connor with police also arriving eventually.
 Chan and Yung work together to save Samantha from drowning inside the cargo ship with Yung committing suicide by drowning.
 Tang and Willie are then arrested by the authorities.

-Connor goes back to Russia, fulfilling his honor, to witness the birth of his child with the Dima's daughter.
+Connor goes back to Russia, fulfilling his honor, to witness Natalya give birth to their child.
 After the baby is born, it was evident that the baby is not Connor's.
 Later, Connor and Samantha surprise Chan back at his farm, providing him with alpacas to help fulfill his earlier-confessed lifelong dream of running an alpaca farm.
 Connor leaves with Samantha after attempting to knock out Chan via a technique taught by Chan himself.
 Chan is successfully knocked out after attempting to stay awake until Connor is out of sight.